R0nning/R0nning.github.io/pages/work/castle-steinholm.md

 header: no
 permalink: "/work/castle-steinholm.html"
 ---
-the rest was history.
-In order to to create this map open geospatial data was processed from sources such as 311, the NYPD, OpenStreetMap, and the NYC Open Data Portal.
-Cartography was done using Adobe Illustrator and MAPublisher.
+Cartography was done using Adobe Illustrator and Adobe Photoshop.
+Needed for a DnD project

 <strong>Technologies Used:</strong>  - Adobe Illustrator  - Adobe Photoshop